 |Alma Mater:||Wisconsin Lutheran College 2003|

-Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her sixth season as an assistant coach for the Warriors.
+Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her seventh season as an assistant coach for the Warriors.
 She also serves as WLC's head women's golf coach.

 Langebartels, formerly Julie Christensen, returned to her alma mater after coaching stints at St. Cloud Tech High School (2007) in St. Cloud, Minn., and Michigan Lutheran Seminary (2005-2006) in Saginaw, Mich.
 For 11 years (2000-2010), Langebartels ran several of her own basketball camps for grade school and high school students.

 Langebartels was a standout player for Wisconsin Lutheran from 2001-2003.
 She was named the 2003 Lake Michigan Conference Player of the Year, averaging 15.5 points and 6.4 rebounds per game.
 She also received All-LMC honors in 2001-2002 and still holds the NCAA Division III record for most free throws made in a game, 26, on November 23, 2002.

 Over her two years at WLC, Langebartels led the Warriors to a 35-20 overall record, including a 21-3 mark in LMC play.
 She also was named an Academic All-American during the 2002-2003 season.
 While at Wisconsin Lutheran, Langebartels was also a member of the women's soccer team where she was named All-LMC both years.
 Prior to her playing days with the Warriors, Langebartels played two seasons of basketball at NCAA Division I Wright State University, a member of the Horizon League.
 She graduated from Wisconsin Lutheran in 2003 with a bachelor of arts degree in education.

 Langebartels is currently a stay-at-home mom and manages accounting and marketing for her husband's company, Cornerstone Roofing.
 She and her husband, John, reside in Wauwatosa with their four children, Benjamin, Jacob, Elizabeth, and Hannah.